finos/FDC3/docs/api-bridging/spec.md

    type:  string,
    /** Request body, containing the arguments to the function called.*/
    body: {
-       channel?: string,
+       //example fields for specific messages... wouldn't be specified in base type channel?: string,
        intent?: string
        context?: Context,